 5 of the most bet-on sporting events

 In 1992, Congress enacted the Professional and Amateur Sports Protection Act, which banned gambling on sports everywhere in the United States except for Nevada.
 For 25 years, sports bettors had to either fly to Las Vegas to legally place their wagers or bet illegally with offshore bookies.
+A tough thing to take for those who liked a wager, especially when legal betting sites were freely available in many other countries around the World.

 Americans clearly had a thirst to bet on sports as the regulated sports betting market in the U.S. ballooned to $4.33 billion of total revenue in 2021, according to the American Gaming Association.